-However, one company’s relationship to the government has not been sufficiently explained in the report.
+However, one company’s relationship to the government is not explained in detail in the report.
 There is evidence of an arrangement for the government to hold an option to receive equity in a mining company, although this was not covered in the 2016 EITI Report presumably because that the option had expired without being exercised prior to the period under review.
 A 2015 EITI value chain analysis by Adam Smith International explains that the government had an arrangement with Sierra Rutile Limited for the company to provide equity to the government in exchange for Pay-As-You-Earn (PAYE) tax withheld on staff salaries but not remitted to the government.
-However, there is publicly-accessible evidence on the company’s website that the government’s option to receive equity in Sierra Rutile was not exercised and that the company settled its PAYE arrears to government through a cash settlement in 2012.
-This appears confirmed in Sierra Rutile Limited’s 2015 annual report, which lists all shareholders with more than 3% equity in the company and did not include GoSL.
+This arrangement was in place between 1 April 2005 and 31 December 2011 and GoSL was transferred 7085 shares (or 7.085%) in SRLin consideration for the PAYE taxes which would have been otherwise payable by SRL.
+The arrangement was terminated in 2012 and the Government’s Shares were repurchased by SRL for US$13m.

-Still, there is evidence of a loan from the government to this same mining company (Sierra Rutile Limited) that is not disclosed in the 2016 EITI Report.
+There is evidence of a loan from the government to this same mining company (Sierra Rutile Limited) that is not disclosed in the 2016 EITI Report.
 According to the 2016 EITI scoping study, the company settled EUR 22m to GoSL in repayment for a loan granted in 2004.
-Although the above examples confirm that the government did not have interests in the company in the form of equity, Sierra Rutile Limited repaid an outstanding loan to the government in excess of EUR 22m, constituting a change in GoSL’s participation in the sector.
-Iluka Resources Limited, a company that merged with Sierra Rutile Limited in late 2016, explains in their filings with the Australian Securities Exchange (ASX) that Sierra Rutile Limited had an agreement with GoSL for a monthly loan repayment schedule of EUR 1m commencing in December 2016, and a final instalment of EUR 660 000 due in November 2018.
+Sierra Rutile Limited repaid an outstanding loan to the government in excess of EUR 22m, constituting a change in GoSL’s participation in the sector.
+Iluka Resources Limited, a company that merged with Sierra Rutile Limited in late 2016, explains in their filings with the Australian Securities Exchange (ASX) on 1 August 2016 that Sierra Rutile Limited had an agreement with GoSL for a monthly loan repayment schedule of EUR 1m commencing in December 2016, and a final instalment of EUR 660 000 due in November 2018.
 According to press reports, the amount was still outstanding as of the second quarter of 2016.
-According to news coverage at the time, the repayment of the loan was made in full sometime in November 2016,,, although the MoFED’s Public Consolidated Accounts report confirms that only EUR 20m was repaid in 2016, while the remaining EUR 2.7m was repaid in 2017., None of this information is covered in any way in the 2016 EITI Report, which claims there were no government loans or loan guarantees to mining or petroleum companies, even though the loan was briefly mentioned in the 2015 EITI Report.
+According to news coverage at the time, the repayment of the loan was made in full sometime in November 2016.,, [NB this information is incorrect as the loan was repaid in full in November 2016 prior to Iluka’s acquisition of SRL].
+This information has been confirmed by Sierra Rutile.
+None of this information is covered in any way in the 2016 EITI Report, which claims there were no government loans or loan guarantees to mining or petroleum companies, even though the loan was briefly mentioned in the 2015 EITI Report.
 Minutes of MSG meetings do not indicate any MSG deliberations over this loan, nor is there documentation of any discussion of the definition of SOEs for EITI reporting purposes.

 Stakeholder views